maxreiss123/VectorizedGeneExpressionProgramming/README.md

 # VectorizedGeneExpressionProgramming
-This is a symbolic regression algorithm, whereby the Gene Expression Programming served as role model.
+This is a symbolic regression algorithm whereby Gene Expression Programming serves as a role model.

+# Todo
+Inner approximation of the constants with perturbation and the application of the gene fusion operator

+#Remarks
+Please add some comments